 If you're planning a visit to watch Zenit in Russia's most beautiful city there are a few things you should know when planning your trip.

-You may require a visa to be able to enter Russia, this depends on your passport so please check with your local Russian embassy.
+You may require a visa to be able to enter Russia, this depends on your passport so please check with your local Russian embassy or Tourist Office.
 Getting a visa is different in each country, a visitor from the UK can find information here: UK Visa info, a visitor from the US can find information here: USA Visa info.

 Getting to St. Petersburg